Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 Irish theologian Cathal Daly, and Irish singer and 1979 Eurovision contestant Cathal Dunne are two famous Cathals.

-Meaning: “little seal”.
-This ancient Gaelic Irish name was shared by an ancient king who ruled over Leinster.
+Meaning: “little seal”, this is one of the most popular Irish baby boy names.
+This ancient Irish name is of Gaelic origin and was shared by an ancient pagan king who ruled over Leinster.

 Ronan Keating is one of the most well known owners of this name, as well as English pop singer Ronan Parke and American journalist and son of Mia Farrow and Woody Allen, Ronan Farrow.